Myths of Vocation

 At the De Pree Center, we’ve spent a lot of time wrestling with myths of vocation.
 As we’ve sat with data, collected stories, and worked to synthesize the most helpful thinkers on vocation, we decided we wanted to make our conversation more public.

-So, as starting point, we’ve developed an experience aimed at helping us unravel four myths of vocation together.
+So, as a starting point, we’ve developed a resource aimed at helping us unravel four myths of vocation together.

 If I check all the boxes, I’ll be fulfilled.